 I'm originally from Cleveland, but spent my undergraduate years in Columbus at The Ohio State University.
-After graduation, I continued my studies at the University of Kentucky where I completed my dissertation research in neurobiology and picked up a little bit of a southern twang.
+After graduation, I continued my studies at the University of Kentucky where I completed my dissertation research in neurobiology.
 I also pursued the Graduate Certificate in Anatomical Sciences at UK, thus developing my love of teaching anatomy.

-I am excited to be a new faculty member at Gannon University.
-I like the close-knit community feel of the college, and the culture and attitude of Erie remind me a lot of growing up in Cleveland.
+I love being a faculty member at Gannon University.
+I like the close-knit community feel of the college, and the culture and attitude of Erie remind me a lot of growing up in the Westpark neighborhood of Cleveland.

 When I'm not in class or in the lab, I like to spend my time gardening, sewing, reading, and cheering on the Buckeyes!
 My husband, Jason, is also a graduate of The Ohio State University, and you can find us glued to the television on Saturdays during football season.

 My research focuses on neutrotransmitter signaling in the mammalian brain.
 I am interested in aging, and specifically, changes in neurotransmitter levels associated with aging.
 It is important to understand what happens to neurotransmission during the "normal" aging process, so that we can separate out those changes from any changes associated with pathologies (e.g., Alzheimer's disease, Parkinson's disease).

 The area of the brain I focus on is the striatum.
 This area of the brain is important for motor movements as well as spatial learning and memory.
 One of the major regulatory neurons of the striatum is the cholinergic interneuron.
 These neurons use acetylcholine to modulate dopamine as well as other neurotransmitter systems in the striatum.